-- // Internships must cover a period of at least 8 consecutive weeks full-time in the same company (the first 8 weeks of a full-time employment position are also accepted), subject to local decision based on home degree requirements. - // Internships can take place at any time (also prior to CEMS selection), except parallel to the two academic MIM terms. - // Internships must be during the graduate level of studies, starting with the date when the student fulfilled all official Bachelor's degree study requirements. - // The internship can overlap with the Block Seminar only when a contractually agreed vacation is declared.
-The student is responsible for providing official documentation to the home Programme Manager. - // Internships must be a full-time activity at the professional level (first job level, although salaries may not be commensurate) where the student is given one or more challenging projects with a certain degree of autonomy. - // The student's work must be supervised within the company. - // The company supervisor has to complete an evaluation form at the end of the internship or at the end of the CEMS mandated minimum 8-week period. - // Internships must be approved by the home institution before the start (see below). - // Students planning to graduate in 2018 must start the internship on 3rd September, 2018 at the latest.
+- // Internships must cover a period of at least 8 consecutive weeks full-time in the same company (the first 8 weeks of a full-time employment position are also accepted), subject to local decision based on home degree requirements. - // Students who are more oriented towards work in the enterpreneurial sector may fulfill the internship requirements through work with their own start-up, if all conditions of a "regular" internship are met and it is approved by the home CEMS Academic Director.
+Supervision is provided by the home school. - // Internships can take place at any time (also prior to CEMS selection), except parallel to the two academic MIM terms. - // Internships must be during the graduate level of studies, starting with the date when the student fulfilled all official Bachelor's degree study requirements. - // The internship can overlap with the Block Seminar only when a contractually agreed vacation is declared.
+The student is responsible for providing official documentation to the home // Programme Manager. - Internships must be a full-time activity at the professional level (first job level, although salaries may not be commensurate) where the student is given one or more challenging projects with a certain degree of autonomy. - // The student's work must be supervised within the company. - // The company supervisor has to complete an evaluation form at the end of the internship or at the end of the CEMS mandated minimum 8-week period.

+- // Internships must be approved by the home institution before the start (see below). - // Students planning to graduate in 2019 must start the internship on 16 September, 2019 at the latest.